Different Types of Catering: Which Setting is Right for You?

 This is a rather tense but rewarding kind of catering.
 You absolutely have to be on time, and you'll be dealing with people who are consumed by stress, and possibly taking it out on others around them.
-You have to keep a cool head, be able to over calculate what you need by a bit to ensure there's enough, provide an elegant menu, and have a completely professional presentation.
+You have to keep a cool head, calculate recipe ingredients to ensure there's enough, provide an elegant menu, and have a completely professional presentation.

 A similar but less intense type of catering is social event catering, for non-wedding events that still need full catering service.
-While the hosts might not be as stressed during these, you still need to follow the same guidelines: be on time, be exact, and be professional.
+While the hosts might not be as stressed during these, you still need to follow the same guidelines: prompt, presentable, and professional.

 Food Truck: Service on the Road

 Whether you want to start a traditional truck or one of the newer types, you have to be able to put together a comprehensive menu and re-create the dishes hour after hour, day after day.
 The menus don't have to be complicated.
-You can have hamburgers, cheeseburgers, salads, and soda, and have a food truck catering business with that as long as the prices are reasonable and the food delicious.
+You could have a food truck catering business serving hamburgers, cheeseburgers, salads, and soda, and as long as the prices are reasonable and the food delicious.
 But you are not just offering one meal and packing up.
 You're steadily going for hours at a time.

 Stamina is the key to this type of catering.
 Food truck catering can sometimes be a one-time deal, like for a festival, but chances are much of your catering will come from contracts with businesses that need to provide workers with a quick meal.
-You have to be ready for your business to come in waves as different offices let out for a meal.
+You have to be ready for your business to come in waves as different offices let out at different times.
 Food truck catering can be casual and fairly relaxed, but you still have to be consistent and professional.

 Corporate Catering: Quick and Convenient

-Business lunches, box lunches, meeting cheese-and-vegetable platters -- the staple foods of corporate catering tend to be more buffet type deals, and they aren't always staffed.
+Business lunches, grab & go boxes, cheese & vegetable platters -- the staple foods of corporate catering tend to be more buffet type deals, and they aren't always staffed.
 You may find a lot of corporate catering involves making and dropping off the food on disposable trays.